kiwitcms/Kiwi/docs/source/guide/testcase.rst

    -  In the **Expected Results** text box, enter the measurable results.
 There should be a 1:1 correlation with the actions.
    -  In the **Breakdown** text box, enter the post test breakdown instructions.
-It is important that machines are returned to their original state following a Test Run.
+It is important that test environment is returned to the original state following a Test Run.

    |The add new case screen|